Groningen Airport Eelde: 1950s

 In 1956, the airport was renamed as "Luchthaven Eelde NV".
-The official opening of the airport building complex took place the following year on May 15, by Prince Bernard.
+The official opening of the airport building complex took place the following year on 15 May, by Prince Bernard.

-The first landing of a European aeroplane took place on July 13, 1958.
+The first landing of a European aeroplane took place on 13 July 1958.
 Twelve passengers boarded the aircraft, making a trip to Mallorca for a fourteen-day vacation.
 In the same year, a new air traffic control tower was put into use.

 1960s–1970s

-During the 1960s, the scheduled services were restored, initially, national flights operated by NLM.
+During the 1960s, scheduled services were restored, initially, national flights operated by NLM.
 The airfield was seen to have the potential to operate usefully as a regional airport and to play a role in the infrastructure of the northern part of the Netherlands.
 The Study Committee for the Development of Eelde Airport was established.
 The committee suggested taking a closer look at regional airports in other countries and seeing how they had developed.
-Eelde airport seemed to be a key part of a larger system of infrastructure in the region.
+Eelde Airport seemed to be a key part of a larger system of infrastructure in the region.
 Another finding was that aircraft noise was a bigger problem at Eelde than at similar airports.
 Therefore, a noise pollution committee was established.

 In 1977, a new passenger terminal opened and more parking space for cars was constructed.
 Adding to this, a bus link to the city of Groningen was established, improving the airport's accessibility.
 Work started to expand the apron and add a hangar.
-In the same year, the Dutch ministry of infrastructure and the environment published the Structural Plan for Civil Aerodromes.
-This plan stated that an expansion of the main runway by 500 metres should be taken into account.
+In the same year, the Dutch Ministry of Infrastructure and the Environment published the Structural Plan for Civil Aerodromes.
+This plan stated that an expansion of the main runway by 500 metres should be undertaken.
 This would make flights of all aircraft types possible.

 1980s–1990s

 From 1979 to 1982, the buildings housing the State Aviation Service (Rijksluchtvaartdienst) and the meteorological service were modernised.
 A new air traffic control tower was constructed.

 The aerodrome's name was changed once again in 1988, becoming officially "Groningen Airport Eelde NV".
 This was decided because the airport's international significance had steadily increased over the years.

 With the airport becoming more crowded due to holiday flights, it was decided to join the two existing passenger halls together.
 This created a single departure hall capable of holding 200 passengers.
 The merge also resulted in an arrivals hall with a conveyor belt.
 A new car park was added as well.
 Groningen Airport Eelde received a sum of 2.5 million guilders for a new passage hall.
 This sum was donated by the European support fund ISP, which was granted by the province of Drenthe.
 This would finance almost one-third of the costs of the new hall.

 In 1997, the Dutch government planned to stop financial support to most regional airports.
 Despite this, the airport was still entitled to 25 million guilders (about 11.3 million euros) for the expansion of its main runway.
-On November 12, 1999, the government agreed with the proposal to extend the runway, provided that the flying of training circuits by large aircraft be terminated.
+On 12 November 1999 the government agreed with the proposal to extend the runway, provided that the flying of training circuits by large aircraft be terminated.